Stevel-Lintz-Imprivata/Stevel-Lintz-Imprivata/README.md

 - 👀 I’m interested in all sorts of things
 - 🌱 I’m currently learning how the Astra Cloud project does SCM + CI/CD
 - 💞️ I’m looking to collaborate on IdG cloud at the SDLC foundation level (e.g. SCM + CI/CD)
-- 📫 How to reach me: stevel.lintz@imprivata.com
+- 📫 How to reach me at my corporate email

 <!---
 Stevel-Lintz-Imprivata/Stevel-Lintz-Imprivata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.